-The income tax deferral provided by pension plans is a particularly desirable benefit for highly compensate employees, including the working owners of smaller businesses and the executives of larger companies.
+The income tax deferral provided by pension plans is a particularly desirable benefit for highly compensated employees, including the working owners of smaller businesses and the executives of larger companies.
 Non-discrimination rules prohibit employers from providing significantly greater pension plan benefits to highly compensated employees than they provide to employees who are not highly compensated (referred to as non-highly compensated employees).
-However, the non-discrimination rules allow employers to provide somewhat better benefits to highly compensated employees than they provide to non-highly compensated employees.
+Generally, employers have discretion when structuring their benefit plans and are able to make distinctions among employee populations regarding access to and the level of benefits offered.
 Limiting the ability of employers to provide pension benefits to highly compensated employees by the amount that they provide to non-highly compensated employees is intended to give working employee, owners and executives an incentive to establish, and make contributions to, pension plans for all employees.